Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Conclusion

 \section{Conclusion}

 The smoothing of the phase-coded frequency modulated continuous waveform has been introduced as an efficient tool to enhance the coexistence of multiple radars within the same spectrum.
-The impact of the wide spectrum spreading due to the abrupt phase changes of the BPSK is investigated, and the Gaussian filter is proposed to smooth the phase transition of the PC-FMCW.
-We have suggested receiving strategy with a low sampling requirement and analysed the group delay filter effect on the coded beat signals.
-In addition, the phase lag compensation is applied on the transmitted phase-coded signal to eliminate the undesired effect of the group delay filter and recover the beat signals properly after the decoding.
+The impact of the spectrum widening due to the abrupt phase changes of BPSK is investigated, and the Gaussian filter is proposed to smooth the phase transition of PC-FMCW.
+We have suggested a receiving strategy with a low sampling requirement and analysed the group delay filter effect on the coded beat signals.
+In addition, the phase lag compensation is performed on the transmitted phase-coded signal to eliminate the undesired effect of the group delay filter and recover the beat signals properly after the decoding.

 The properties of the investigated waveforms for the first time are analysed theoretically and verified experimentally.
 It is shown that the PSL, PAPR and the cross-isolation between signals increase as the bandwidth of the code raises for the three phase lag compensated PC-FMCW.
 The simulations and the experimental results demonstrate that the phase lag compensated GMSK PC-FMCW can provide sensing performance similar to that of uncoded FMCW.
 At the same time, it can provide high mutual orthogonality that can be used to improve cross-isolation between multiple radars.